-Structural integrity of Armored Buildings is represented by Heavy Structure Points (HSP); HSP can be reduced as follows:
+Structural integrity of Armored Buildings is represented by Building Structure Points (BSP); and function Structure Points, but can be reduced as follows:

-Every three standard SL can be converted to one HSP

-- Every single A.P.
-Wound (See 7.5.2) is converted to one HSP - Every SL of an Anti-Vehicle weapon is converted to one HSP; A-V weapons do not need to check for Penetration (DMG) of the Armored Building structure: SL are simply converted to HSP. - If your Squad is at Melee Range, a Demo Charge Resource can be placed and detonated with a successful Melee Skill Check.
-The Demo Charge Resource will cause RN HSP of damage to the building.
+- Every three standard wounds can be converted to one A.V. wound.
+Normal wounds done to the Armored Building are cumulative, and are not removed between activations until they can be converted into A.V. wounds. - Every single A.P.
+Wound (See 7.5.2) is converted to one A.V. wound. - Every SL of an Anti-Vehicle weapon is converted to one BSP; A-V weapons do not need to check for Penetration (DMG) of the Armored Building structure: SL are simply converted to BSP. - If your Squad is at Melee Range, a Demo Charge Resource can be placed and detonated with a successful Melee Skill Check.
+The Demo Charge Resource will cause RN BSP of damage to the building.

 Example: Your Squad is at Melee Range, and Fire Team A gains one SL on his Melee Skill.
 You can now spend one Demo Charge Resource: you roll an RN and get a result of '3'.
-The Armored Building suffers 3 HSP of damage.
-Use a Wound counter to keep track of the HSP damage: once the number of Wound counters is equal to the number of HSP icons on the Armored Building card, the its considered destroyed.
+The Armored Building suffers 3 BSP of damage.
+Use a Wound counter to keep track of the BSP damage: once the number of Wound counters is equal to the number of BSP icons on the Armored Building card, the its considered destroyed.